railsuser2014/openobject-doc-book-en/2/2_4_Leads/2_4_Leads.rst

 You can also import a huge list of leads.
 That may be useful if you have bought a database of potential prospects and you want to load them all into the system to handle them all at the same time.

-To do that you should start with a list of leads in CSV format.
+To do that, you should start with a list of leads in CSV format.
 If your prospects are provided in another format it is easy to convert them to the CSV format using Microsoft Excel or OpenOffice Calc.
 Open the leads list using the menu :menuselection:`Sales --> Sales --> Leads`.
 At the bottom of the list click on the :guilabel:`Import` link.
 OpenERP opens a form for importing the data.

 .. figure:: images/crm_lead_import.png
-   :scale: 50
+   :scale: 75
    :align: center

    *Importing leads into the system*

 You then define which columns are present in your CSV file in the correct order.
-Select your file and click on :guilabel:`Import`.
-Check in the chapter about system administration, :ref:`ch-config`, for more information on import and export.
+Select your file and click :guilabel:`Import`.
+Check the chapter about system administration, :ref:`ch-config`, for more information on import and export.

 .. tip:: Various Imports

-    Importing and Exporting data in OpenERP is a generic function available to all resources.
+    Importing and exporting data in OpenERP is a generic function available to all resources.
     So you can import and export such lists as partners, sales opportunities, accounting entries, products and price lists.

 There are other methods of generating leads automatically or semi-automatically:

-* through a Contact Form on your Website;
+* Through a Contact Form on your Website,

-* Using the Outlook or Thunderbird plugin to insert new leads directly from an e-mail client when a salesperson sees promising e-mails ,
+* Using the Outlook or Thunderbird plugin to insert new leads directly from an e-mail client when a salesperson sees promising e-mails,

 * Using the e-mail gateway for each incoming e-mail from a certain address (such as info@mycompany.com) which allows you to create a lead automatically from the contents of the e-mail,